Spiked Easter Peeps Desserts Recipe

 Instructions

-• Spray your mold, spatula and butter knife lightly with cooking spray.
+• Spray your silicone mold, rubber spatula, and butter knife lightly with cooking spray.
+It’s going to get sticky!

 • Pour the liqueur into your stand mixer’s bowl and sprinkle in the gelatin.
 Allow to sit and expand for at least 10 minutes.

-• While your gelatin softens, clip a candy thermometer to the saucepan and add the sugar, corn syrup, water and salt.
+• While the gelatin softens, clip a candy thermometer to a small, heavy-bottomed saucepan.
+Add the sugar, corn syrup, water, and salt.
+Heat over medium-high, stirring constantly until it begins to boil.

-• Allow the mixture to continue boiling until the thermometer reads 240F.
-Occasionally, brush the sides of the pan with a wet pastry brush.
+• Once boiling, stop stirring and skim off any foam.
+Let the mixture boil until it reaches 240°F, occasionally brushing down the sides of the pan with a wet pastry brush.

-• Gently remove the Peeps with an oiled butter knife.
-Be patient.
-If you rush them out, they will loose their shape!
+• Gently remove the Peeps using the oiled butter knife.
+Be patient!
+Rushing can ruin the shape!

-• To make faces, use either brown decorating gel or melted chocolate in a piping bag with a tiny tip.
+• For faces, pipe on decorating gel or melted chocolate using a small-tipped piping bag.

 KEYWORD: spiked peeps recipe

 Don’t forget to share your spiked Easter Peeps with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
-And if you’re looking for more quick and delicious recipes you can find them all right here with a few bites to go along with them!
+Looking for more quick and delicious recipes?
+Find them all right here!

 Please note that we may earn a commission for some of the above affiliate links.
 However, products featured are independently selected and personally well-loved by us!